oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 To save time, the following steps were already completed.

-1. Gold Image of Oracle Home was created using Fleet Maintenance Hub.
+1. The Gold Image of Oracle Home was created using Fleet Maintenance Hub.

-To ensure smooth execution of the use cases, we have pre-hosted the scripts to be used later at */home/oracle/fleet*.
+To ensure smooth execution of the use cases, we have pre-hosted the scripts at */home/oracle/fleet*.
 To know more about using this feature, follow the below video link.

 [Video Walk-through] (https://www.youtube.com/watch?v=ibEEkTa05iM&t=182s)